This morning I sat in my home office, with sandalwood incense burning and soft music playing.

 My interest quickly grew to include a desire to share Reiki with others.
 My experiences with self-Reiki brought such noticeable change in such a short time.
 Perhaps most dramatically I felt a notable increase in my energy and enthusiasm for life.

-This was such a welcome, remarkable change from the low-energy state I’d been in since undergoing the challenges of cancer treatment and recovery since 2016.
+This was such a remarkable change from the low-energy state I’d been in since undergoing the cancer treatment and recovery since 2016.
 The humor and playfulness that used be a part of me seemed to be gone.
 I wasn’t depressed, just very serious in mood and missing the creative bursts of energy that used to be common experiences.

 All that came back after several weeks of daily self-Reiki.
 I was myself again!
 Going on to be certified in Reiki 2, and then as a Reiki Master was just the natural and obvious thing to do.
 It’s been a joy to see others experiencing similar beneficial changes after our Reiki sessions.